Starting the Day

 At the end of the day my students each received a certificate of completion along with a brag tag to add to their necklace collection.
 They earned it!

-If you are STILL reading this post, thanks for hanging in there until the end!
 I have included all of the activities that you’ve seen in this post into one product that I have titled Camping in the Classroom.